davidtstill/Sentiment_Analysis_DJIA/README.md

 - Charles Xia
 - Ian Walter

-# Topic of the Analysis:
+# Topic of the Analysis
 Can we accurately predict the direction of the Dow Jones Industrial Average (DJIA) by analyzing the news sentiment?

 # Hypothesis